davidberard98/gpumode-trimul/index.md

 I started with torch.compile-ing this, but found that max-autotune caused timeouts and default heuristics were not much better than eager mode.
 (I believe the PyTorch team is working on improving the heuristics, but those improvements certainly aren't available in PyTorch 2.7.1, used for this competition)

-I wrote a simple layernorm that reads a 2d block and reduces over the reduction dimension.
+I wrote a simple layernorm that reads a 2D block and reduces over the reduction dimension (and fuses the elementwise matmul).
 My experience with normalizations is that as long as you have enough bytes in flight, you can generally get relatively good performance from Triton.

-However, this layernorm is a special case—it is reducing over a tensor of shape `[B, SL, SL, dim]` with strides `[SL*SL*dim, SL, 1, SL*SL]` and dim=128—i.e. the reduction dimension is not contiguous.
+However, this layernorm is a special case; it is reducing over a tensor of shape `[B, SL, SL, dim]` with strides `[SL*SL*dim, SL, 1, SL*SL]` and dim=128—i.e. the reduction dimension is not contiguous.
 Through autotuning, Triton selected a 16×128 block with num_warps=1.
 I was pretty surprised by this, as in this case 16×fp32 is only 64 bytes (or 16×fp16, as I tried later, is only 32 bytes)—less than the 128-byte cache lines.
 I probably won't have time, but I think it would be interesting to follow up on why this is the case for Triton.

-Next I substituted a Triton implementation for the first layernorm, where improved bandwidth can have an even larger overall effect on latency due to the (potentially) larger dimension which can be more than the hidden dimension of 128.
+Next I substituted a Triton implementation for the first layernorm (a pure layernorm without any fused epilogue), where improved bandwidth can have an even larger overall effect on latency due to the (potentially) larger dimension which can be more than the hidden dimension of 128.

 ```python
 x = self.norm(x)